Boly:Welch 101 – The Winning Guide to Informational Interviews

 Informational interviews are a networking technique that allow you to connect with people from companies and industries of interest without the stress that comes with a typical job interview.
 In other words, the roles are reversed: you have the power of interviewing someone else in order to boost your career.
 We see these meetings turn into job offers much more often than you would think.
 One in 12 informational interview results in a job offer, compared to only one in 200 resume submittals.

+But you shouldn’t simply think about pursuing an informational interview with the intention of getting a job offer.
+In fact, steer clear of specific expectations from any informational interview — keep your eyes and ears open for options.
 This often underutilized networking strategy can offer tools to evaluate career choices that no blog post, friend, or university adviser can, and subsequently can open up an entirely hidden job market.
 It will also open your eyes to roles you can pursue through more traditional channels.

 To get the interview